 Is the certificate included on the transcript?

-After reviewing the Notification of Completion form and verifying that the certificate program was successfully completed, the certificate program will notify the Registrar for inclusion on the student’s transcript.
+After reviewing the Notification of Completion form and verifying that the certificate program was successfully completed, the certificate program will notify the Registrar to include the certificate program on the student’s transcript.

 Can courses taken before being accepted into the certificate program be counted toward the certificate?

-Can certificate courses be counted toward a Bloomberg degree?
+Can certificate courses be counted toward a JHSPH degree?